The Beast Reawakens: Reception

 Joshua Rubinstein, reviewing the book for The New York Times, called it "a vivid survey of fascist resurgence throughout Europe".
-Publishers Weekly described it as a "compelling, intelligent investigation, which reads more like a thriller than a history lesson".
+Publishers Weekly described it as a "compelling, intelligent investigation, which reads more like a thriller than a history lesson", while Library Journal praised it as a "compelling work", especially in light of recent developments in militia movements.
+A review in Shofar gave a more mixed review, with reviewer David Meier calling its thesis "a disappointment" for the discerning reader, though entertaining.
+The Sunday Telegraph also disagreed with its main thesis, though called it "far better at the margins", praising its account of the ties between Nazis and government officials.